The Crinan Hotel

 To Crinan by Air, Road & Rail

-Nowadays it is possible to leave London and approx 3 hours later be at the Crinan Hotel.
-Air travel to Glasgow and Edinburgh is relatively easy these days with regular arrivals by Easyjet/British Airways.
+Nowadays it is possible to leave London and arrive at the Crinan Hotel in around three hours.
+Air travel to Glasgow and Edinburgh is straightforward with regular arrivals by Easyjet, British Airways and other airlines.

 If in doubt please call our hotel reception on 01546 830 261 for details.
 We can also give you an indication of travel times by road from other departure points.

-If you are travelling by train our nearest rail station is Oban which is approx 1 hours drive away.
+If you are travelling by train our nearest rail station is Oban which is around 1 hour's drive away.

 Directions from Glasgow Airport (2 hours drive)

-Follow M8 over Erskine Bridge (which no longer has toll charges) and at the end of the bridge, take the A82 for Crianlarich
+At M8 Junction 30, turn off onto the M898 to go over the Erskine Bridge and at the end of the bridge, bear left to take the A82 for Crianlarich

 Follow the A82 past Dumbarton and along Loch Lomond to Tarbet